-AL QUDRA CYCLING PATH
+AL QUDRA CYCLING TRACK

 Riders can take their pick from the shorter 18km path or the longer 50km path that leads up to the Bab Al Shams Resort, where you can stop for a refreshment.

 The ‘Al Qudra Cycle Track – Car Park’ is clearly distinguished by the landmark entrance where you can begin your journey.
-If you don’t have a cycle, this location has you covered as you can rent one at the Treck Bicycle Store that has a few eateries located next to it.
+If you don’t have a cycle, you can rent one at the Trek Bicycle Store near the Last Exit Al Qudra.

 - Location: Al Qudra Lakes

-- Open 24 hours and free for all
+- Open 24 hours, free for all

-2. NAD AL SHEBA CYCLE PARK
+NAD AL SHEBA CYCLE PARK

 The course is lit throughout and is equipped with street signs, road markings and speed bumps, making it one of the safest cycling trails in Dubai.
 This cycling park in Dubai also has all the necessary facilities including restrooms and changing rooms with showers and lockers.

 - Location: Meydan Road

-- Open 24 hours and free to all
+- Open 24 hours, free for all